In this Article

 - If signs of frostbite are triggered in any case, don’t rub the frozen areas instead apply a warm washcloth to his nose, lips or ears.
 Remove the wet clothing after a few minutes and cover your baby with a warm blanket.

-- Keep a check that your baby’s room meets all safety standards.
+- Ensure that your baby’s room meets all safety standards.
 Be very careful while using space heaters as they can cause fire burns and carbon monoxide poisoning.

-While keeping a baby warm in chilly winters is one of the most challenging tasks, a little knowledge can help you and your baby to maintain consistent body temperature in winter time, especially during nights.
-Don’t stress yourself over the cold, just make sure that you have dressed the baby warm and nicely and that he is not exposed to cold for more than half a minute at a time.
+While keeping a baby warm in chilly winters is one of the most challenging tasks, a little knowledge can help you and your baby to maintain consistent body temperature in wintertime, especially during nights.
+Don’t stress yourself over the cold, just make sure that you have dressed the baby enough to keep him warm and that he is not exposed to cold for more than half a minute at a time.
 However, believe your guts and follow above-mentioned tips and tricks to tackle up the crackling winters and keep our baby warm during the season.